Three Red Sea underwater data cables have been cut as Houthi attacks continue in the vital waterway

 “The container ship reportedly encountered two explosions of which the first occurred at a ‘distance’ off its port quarter, while the second damaged the vessel’s accommodation block and a container leading,” Ambrey said.
 “The explosion further led to a fire onboard and the crew’s firefighting efforts were underway.”

-The Houthis did not immediately claim the attack, but it typically takes them several hours before they acknowledge an assault.

 It remains unclear how the Houthis could attack subsea cables themselves.
-The rebels are not known to have the diving or salvage capability to target the lines, which sit hundreds of meters (feet) below the surface of the waterway.
+The rebels aren't known to have the diving or salvage capability to target the lines, which sit hundreds of meters below the surface of the waterway.

 However, subsea cables can be cut by anchors, including those dropped from some of the ships that have been disabled in attacks.
 A drifting ship with its anchor scraping the sea could be the culprit.